egeatmaca/MasterOfMastering/README.md

 # MasterOfMastering
-A tool for Automated Song Mastering
+A Tool for Automated Song Mastering

 ## Description
 MasterOfMastering is a tool for automated song mastering.
 It calculates effect parameters and applies effects based on pre-specified profiles. \